Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

       * **nodeId** [int]: The ID of the node to apply the PoL to
       * **type** [enum]: The type of PoL to apply.
 Can be one of OPERATING, OS or SERVICE
       * **protocol** [freetext]: The protocol to be affected if SERVICE type is chosen.
 Must match a value in the services list
       * **state** [enuum]: The state to apply to the node (which represents the PoL change).
-Can be one of ON, OFF or RESETTING (for node state) or GOOD, PATCHING or COMPROMISED (for operating system state) or GOOD, PATCHING, COMPROMISED or OVERWHELMED (for service state)
+Can be one of ON, OFF or RESETTING (for node state) or GOOD, PATCHING or COMPROMISED (for Software State) or GOOD, PATCHING, COMPROMISED or OVERWHELMED (for service state)

 * **itemType: RED_POL**